VahidHeidari/NES_DEV/README.md

  How to make project:
 ======================
-	* Make bin directory in project root directory with `mkdir bin` command.
+	* Make bin directory in project root directory with "mkdir bin" command.
-	* Go to bin directory with `cd bin` command.
+	* Go to bin directory with "cd bin" command.
-	* Run cmake with `cmake ..` command.
+	* Run cmake with "cmake .." command.
-	* Build project with `make` command in linux environments or click on .sln file to open visual studio.
+	* Build project with "make" command in linux environments or click on .sln file to open visual studio.